luusluus/vscode-parquet-visualizer/README.md

 ## Frontend
 The tables of the frontend are powered by [tabulator](https://tabulator.info/).

-The query editor of the frontend is powered by [ace] (https://github.com/ajaxorg/ace).
+The query editor of the frontend is powered by [ace](https://github.com/ajaxorg/ace).